 These tips are just a taste of what you can do to save money.
 Once you know how to save, the key is to stay disciplined.
 Check out 10 Tips for Staying on Budget for ideas.
 Conquering bad spending habits is always harder than it sounds.
 When you're on a strict budget, it's wise to ask yourself every time you pick up an item, "Do I really need this?"
 How Discretionary Expenses Work will help you decide.

-For even more budgeting and savings articles, check out the links on the next page.
+For even more budgeting and savings articles, check out the links below.